Update: On Aug. 28, Sen. Gillibrand announced she was withdrawing from the Democratic primary race for president.

 As a senator from upstate New York, Kirsten Gillibrand has seen two climate hot-button issues land in her backyard: fracking and the impacts of extreme weather.
 She is continuing to seek funding for recovery from Superstorm Sandy and Hurricane Irene and has cited the impacts from those storms—as well as the recent flooding in the Midwest—as evidence that leaders need to take on climate change urgently.

 Gillibrand boasts a 95 percent lifetime score from the League of Conservation voters, having voted on the side of environmentalists 100 percent of the time since 2014.
 Since becoming a senator in 2009, Gillibrand has been a member of the Environment and Public Works Committee, where she has co-sponsored multiple pieces of legislation, including bills calling for a carbon tax and for the Green New Deal.
+But in Republican control, the Senate has not passed strong climate legislation.

-- Gillibrand signed the "No Fossil Fuel Money Pledge" in March, and is an original co-sponsor of a Senate plan to create tax credits for renewable energy technology and energy efficiency.
+- Gillibrand signed the "No Fossil Fuel Money Pledge" and is an original co-sponsor of a Senate plan to create tax credits for renewable energy technology and energy efficiency.
 She has said that Congress needs to "facilitate the development of renewable technologies like wind and solar."